MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 ## Plugins

 Azure Identity for JavaScript provides a plugin API that allows us to provide certain functionality through separate _plugin packages_.
 The `@azure/identity` package exports a top-level function (`useIdentityPlugin`) that can be used to enable a plugin.
 We provide two plugin packages:
+- [`@azure/identity-broker`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_4.0.0/sdk/identity/identity-broker), which provides brokered authentication support through a native broker, such as Web Account Manager.

-- [`@azure/identity-cache-persistence`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_3.3.2/sdk/identity/identity-cache-persistence), which provides persistent token caching in Node.js using a native secure storage system provided by your operating system.
+- [`@azure/identity-cache-persistence`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_4.0.0/sdk/identity/identity-cache-persistence), which provides persistent token caching in Node.js using a native secure storage system provided by your operating system.
 This plugin allows cached `access_token` values to persist across sessions, meaning that an interactive login flow does not need to be repeated as long as a cached token is available.
-- [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_3.3.2/sdk/identity/identity-vscode), which provides the dependencies of `VisualStudioCodeCredential` and enables it.
-Without this plugin, the `VisualStudioCodeCredential` in this package will throw a `CredentialUnavailableError`.
-The plugin provides the underlying implementation of this credential, enabling it for use both on its own and as part of the `DefaultAzureCredential` described above.

 ## Examples

-You can find more examples of using various credentials in [Azure Identity Examples Page](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_3.3.2/sdk/identity/identity/samples/AzureIdentityExamples.md)
+You can find more examples of using various credentials in [Azure Identity Examples Page](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.0.0/sdk/identity/identity/samples/AzureIdentityExamples.md)

 ### Authenticate with the `DefaultAzureCredential`